 - support teachers with developing their English language skills and confidence in using appropriate classroom language

 - ensure teachers have adequate knowledge and skills to be able to address the needs of learners with regard to English language learning, to transact their lessons more effectively and to improve the quality of teaching and learning

-- The pilot phase of this project involved two primary activities – the scoping study and the teacher training.
-These activities formed the basis of learning that informed the design and activities for the long term project, including engaging with other stakeholders involved in the wider initiative.
+The pilot phase of this project involved two primary activities – ascoping study and the teacher training.
+These activities informed the design and activities of the longer term project, including engaging with other stakeholders involved in the wider initiative.